AdisornSriphukthong/AdisornSriphukthong/README.md

 # Hi, Imgett
-I am a software developer with experience in developing web applications using React and Django.
-I mainly use JavaScript for React and Python for Django.
-Additionally, I have experience in developing mobile applications.
-Currently, I am learning UI/UX design and some popular JavaScript libraries to expand my skillset.
+I am a Full Stack Developer with a "give me the internet, I'll build it" mindset.
+I design end-to-end flows and build across the stack — front-end, back-end, and databases (SQL & NoSQL alike).
+My background spans Software Engineering and AI Development, so I'm equally comfortable architecting a system as I am integrating intelligent features into it.

 ## Programming Language & Tools